DimitriObeid/Bash-Utils-NG/changelogs/initializer-script.md

 #### DATE - `2025/08/13 - 16:49`

-\- **ADD** : Added multiple messages into the "_BU.ModuleInit.GetModuleInitLanguage()_" function to warn the user if they select a translation file in a Beta stage.
+- **ADD** : Added multiple messages into the `BU.ModuleInit.GetModuleInitLanguage()` function to warn the user if they select a translation file in a Beta stage.

-\- **ADD** : Added missing Korean and Turkish translations in the same function.
+- **ADD** : Added missing Korean and Turkish translations in the same function.

 ### Commit N°2